-The South African topped the Championship batting and bowling tables the following season, with a remarkable 246 in 300 minutes, which included six sixes and 32 fours, against Sussex at hove a highlight.
+The South African topped the Championship batting and bowling tables the following season, with a remarkable 246, which included six sixes and 32 fours, made in in 300 minutes, against Sussex at Hove a highlight.

 In South African domestic cricket he captained Transvaal to the Currie Cup title - in fact Transvaal won the Currie Cup ten times in 20 years whilst Rice represented the side.
 He played for South Africa in a number of Unofficial Tests, latterly as captain, and captained South Africa in their first ODI.
 His first-class cricket continued until 1993-94, his final years being with Natal.